-The OCD zone- This is the part where I go into tactile sensations of physical media.
-Those with heart conditions, high blood pressure, or women who are pregnant should exit my blog at their earliest convenience, as their safety cannot be guaranteed.
+The OCD zone- This is the part where I go into tactile sensations and materials of physical media.
+Those with heart conditions, high blood pressure, or women who are pregnant should exit my blog at their earliest convenience, as their safety cannot be guaranteed beyond this point.

 Binding: Sewn binding.